Tenant Immigration Checks

 Unless the superior landlord confirms that they are willing to accept this responsibility in writing, then the occupier who is sub-letting will be the responsible landlord for the purposes of this scheme.

 If an agent is used then the Scheme allows landlords to agree with them (in writing) who is responsible for fulfilling the requirements of the Scheme.
 Whilst agents appointed for this purpose must act in the course of a business, they do not have to be a letting or managing agent.
 Checks must be carried out on all new tenants in the 28 days before the tenancy starts and the property must be the persons only or main home.
 These requirements do not just apply to the named tenant(s) but any other known occupiers of the property.

 If the agent needs to establish an excuse for any penalty levied for failing to fulfil the requirements of the Scheme they will need to be granted time to undertake the checks and report back to the landlord on their findings.
-Provided they undertook the required steps before the residential tenancy agreement is entered int and provide advice to the landlord in reasonable time they will be excused from the penalty.
+Provided they undertook the required steps before the residential tenancy agreement was entered into and provide advice to the landlord in reasonable time they will be excused from the penalty.

 It is therefore in the interests of both parties to agree a timescale in which a) checks will be undertaken and b) a report made to the landlord.